User Community Service Desk Downloads

 <column_name>=<value>

-Filters by the exact value of the column with wildcard support; multiple values of one column are supported: separate them by a comma.
+Filters by the exact value of the column with wildcard support.
+Multiple values of one column are supported: separate them by a comma.
+System columns are also supported.

 preload=<relationship1>,<relationship2>